 This involves charging different prices to different groups of people.
 E.g. students, OAPs and peak travellers e.t.c.

 The firm must operate in imperfect competition, it must be a price maker with a downwardly sloping demand curve.

 The firm must be able to separate markets and prevent resale.
-For example, it must be able to stopp an adult using a child's ticket.
+E.g. stopping an adults using a child’s ticket.

 Different consumer groups must have elasticities of demand.
 E.g. students with low income will be more price elastic.

 To maximise profits a firm sets output and price where MR=MC.
 If there are 2 sub markets with different elasticities of demand.
 The firm will increase profits by setting different prices depending upon the slope of the demand curve.

 - Therefore for a group like adults, PED is inelastic – the price will be higher